jonescompneurolab/hnn-core/doc/contributing.md

     origin      https://github.com/asoplata/hnn-core (push)
     ```

+    Your `origin` remote is essentially your local "cloud backup" of your fork sitting
-    Your `origin` remote URL is the same that you used to "clone" the repo, i.e. your
+    on Github's servers.
+This is the same remote that you used to "clone" your fork repo
-    fork.
-This is the the remote that you will primarily be "pushing" (aka uploading)
+    from.
+This is the the remote that you will primarily "`push`" (a.k.a. upload)
-    code "commits" to.
+    your code "`commits`" (a.k.a. changes or versions) to.

-8. Add a new remote that points to the version of the code that you created your fork
+8. Add a new "remote" that points to the version of the code that you created your fork
    *from*.
-This remote (and the code version) is called the "upstream".
-This is the
+This remote (and the code version) is commonly called the "`upstream`".
+This is
-   remote you will primarily be using when you want to "fetch" (aka download) new
+   the remote you will primarily be using when you want to "`fetch`" (a.k.a. download) new
-   commits that other people have made to the upstream.
+   commits that other people have made to the "`upstream`" (a.k.a. original) version of the
+   code.
+To be explicit, this is so you can manage changes that other people make to the
+   "upstream" code at <https://github.com/jonescompneurolab/hnn-core>, including
+   eventually integrating those changes to both your local git repo and your fork at
+   <https://github.com/asoplata/hnn-core>.
 Run the following command:

     ```
     git remote add upstream https://github.com/jonescompneurolab/hnn-core